 Rendon was hit with a pitch on April 20, sidelining him for several weeks.
-He was activated on Tuesday and played in the team’s last two games, both against the Milwaukee Brewers.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+He was activated on Tuesday and played in the team’s last two games, both against the Milwaukee Brewers.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: Declining optimism exists for Owls delayed season

 - BREAKING: Rice Football delays start of 2020 season

 - College Football and COVID-19: Early August Roundup